“How do you make sure the water’s clean?”

-The final stage is chemical disinfection.
+The final stage is chemical sanitation.
 You might expect us to use chlorine, from your experience in swimming pools or hot tubs.
 However we don’t tend to use it in float pods as chlorine can produce an unpleasant chemical smell and stinging eyes from vapours in the air.
 We don’t enjoy that, and we don’t expect you to put up with those sorts of distractions during your relaxing experience.

 Instead our pods automatically treat the water in between each person floating, with a combination of high intensity ultra-violet light and a measured quantity of safe odourless sanitiser.
 This combination has twice as much oxidising power as chlorine.
 Once the chemicals have done their work, they break down safely to just oxygen and water.

 The float pod water is tested regularly too, as part of our rigorous procedures.

 You can rest assured that we uphold the highest standards of hygiene, in fact our pods are a far cleaner environment than many swimming pools or hot tubs.